jigsawdomains/share/scan_to_batch_pack/README.txt

+Overview:
-Script to create a batch pack, from a scan description.
+Create a batch pack, from a scan description.

 Dependencies:
 See common DEPENDENCIES.txt